Taxation Options in the Agricultural Sector

 Where incomes are low fertiliser can be deferred to ensure taxable incomes are set at appropriate levels.
 In future tax years this fertiliser can then be claimed which will offset taxable income.
 In this way farming taxpayers are able to “smooth” their incomes to appropriate levels.

-The Government recently introduced changes to remove the tax-free exemption for children which was $45 per week.
+The Government introduced changes a few years ago to remove the tax-free exemption for children which was $45 per week.
 Children who work on the farm however can be paid a wage (but need to have PAYE deducted).
-The PAYE rate of 12.2% can be used up to an income of $14,000 per year.
+The PAYE rate of 11.89% can be used up to an income of $14,000 per year.

 Taxpayers have the option of estimating their provisional tax payments downwards if incomes are expected to fall.
 Care must be taken as the IRD will impose Use of Money Interest Charges where the estimate is not within 80% of the correct amount.